jony0418/Professional_README_Generator/README.md

 ## Usage
 To use the application, tun the following command in your terminal: node index.js Then, answer the prompts in your command line.
 Once you have answer all the prompts, a README.md file wil be generated in your current directory.

+You can check out a video walkthrough of the application [here](https://youtu.be/-hqefmr1oQA).

 ## License
 This project is covered under the MIT license.